National audit of seizure management in hospitals

 In NASH1 we observed:

- that many patients are on therapy that could be improved upon i.e. many of these seizures were unnecessary  that the assessment and management was often less than ideal; and  that onward referral to the teams able to diagnose and control the disease often does not
+that the assessment and management was often less than ideal; and that onward referral to the teams able to diagnose and control the disease often does not

 All of these issues are present again in NASH2 - more so in some hospitals than others.